ChanthMiao/ghc-wiki-mirror/Unboxed-Numerics.md

 - The `Int8#` and `Int16#` primops by *not* being used by their boxed type counterparts are somewhat under-tested.

 - The implementation of the dissapearing `Int64#` primops is the final remaining single-target assumption baked into the GHC binary.
   Otherwise GHC is is entirely multi-target as controlled by the configuration files and CLI flags.

+- The old `{extend,narrow}Int<N>` naming scheme didn't scale to 32 and 64 bits:

+   - With 32-bit prim types on 32-bit arch, we aren't "extending" or "narrowing" at all, everything is a no op.

+   - With 64-bit prim types on 32-bit arch, we are in fact narrowing with the "extending" op, and  extending with the "narrowing" op.
+     In other words, the names would be completely backwards!

+   - Then new `<type>To<type>` naming scheme avoids extra connotations that would be invalidated.

+## Unresolved questions

+- Should we create reexports for the old conversion primop names?
+So far, @Ericson2314 has no found any breakage caused by the rename.
+  Most (all?) of the uses in boot libraries are only since the Aarch64 NCG, and thus can just be changed without CPP.
+  This is because all that unboxed code was optimizing boxed interfaces, and until 9.2 none of the boxed interfaces use `Int8#` or `Int16#`.
+  Also it's because `Int8#` or `Int16#` are so much newer.

+  @Ericson2314 therefore thinks deprecated shims won't provide much benefit, but is happy to add them if others want them.